2025-04-04 - Congratulations to Markelle Scott for being awarded a 2025-26 Auburn University Undergraduate Research Fellowship! Photo. Photo.

 2023-11-28 - Riese lab undergraduate researcher Markelle Scott has been recognized as a member of the inaugural cohort of Auburn University Melton Scholars.
 Photo of the cohort - Markelle is in the second row, second from the left.
 Congratulations to Markelle!

 2023-10-18 - David presented a Harrison College of Pharmacy NCODA Seminar - "Do ERBB4 Heterodimers Drive BRAF WT Melanomas?"
-Link to PowerPoint Slides
+PowerPoint Slides

 2023-08-31 - The Riese Lab has published a report in Protocols.io that describes the reagents, including media and selection agents, used for eukaryotic cell culture in our laboratory.
-Link to publication.
+Publication.

 2023-08-23 - The Riese Lab has published a report in Protocols.io that describes the generation of a recombinant retroviral expression vector that contains the hygromycin resistance gene.
 This paper also describes the generation of derivatives that permit the ectopic expression of EGFR, ERBB2, and ERBB3.
 Thus, the tools described in this paper can be used in combination with those described in our prior Protocols.io publication to study the effects of ERBB receptor heterodimerization.
 Link to publication.

 2023-08-22 - The Riese Lab has published a report in Protocols.io that describes the generation of recombinant retroviral expression vectors that permit the ectopic expression of the neomycin resistance gene and EGFR, ERBB2, ERBB3, or ERBB4 in both murine and human cells.
 These tools can be used to study the function of these oncogenes.
-Link to publication.
+Publication.

 2023-08-09 - NIH/NCI grant application 1R15CA280767 has been reviewed and received an impact score of 21.
 We are hopeful that this application will be funded.